kem1101231/Project_SMO_Inventory/readme.txt

     > install gtk-runtime environment

-        Note: installation of gtk-runtime environment many differ depending the archetecture of the server computer, 32-bit computer has an available executeble installer while for 64-bit computers, installation is though MSYS
+        Note: installation of gtk-runtime environment many differ depending on the archetecture of the server computer, 32-bit computer has an available executeble installer while for 64-bit computers, installation is though MSYS

 for ubuntu installation